Trademark Opposition Process

 Get Good Advice

 It is crucial that you get good advice in an opposition proceeding.
-The best advice will be from a trademark attorney or lawyer who is a specialist in trademarks.
+The best advice will be from a trademark professional who is a specialist in trademarks.
 And because trade mark oppositions are conducted at IP Australia and not a typical court, the fees are probably much less than you will expect.
 At Trademarkings, we provide you with a variety of options such as written submissions, general advice, or appearances at hearings.

 Our reputation and success rate are excellent.